neyney10/PackmanV2/README.md

 # Packman
-Packman eat fruits in the shorest path
+Packman eat fruits in the shortest path